How do I apply to the program?

 What happens if there's a health concern or emergency?

-If a student falls ill or is injured, he/she will be taken to the appropriate UI Hospitals and Clinics facility.
-All costs are the responsibility of the students and/or parents.
-In order to participate, students and parents must sign a set of forms that include basic health information as well as emergency contact and consent information, all of which is kept strictly confidential.
+In order to participate virtually, students and parents must sign a set of forms that include basic health information as well as emergency contact and consent information, all of which is kept strictly confidential.
+If you need to miss a workshop due to a health concern or emergency, we ask that you notify BTL staff in advance.

 Classes and schedule